-How well cardiac resuscitation works varies depending on the medical condition of the individual.
+The effectiveness of cardiac resuscitation varies depending on the medical condition of the individual.
 Studies have found the following chances of success with CPR:

-Disease causing heart to stop Approximate chance the person will recover and leave hospital Heart attack 15 out of every 100 receiving CPR Severe kidney failure 5 out of every 100 receiving CPR Cancer 2 out of every 100 receiving CPR Severe heart failure 2 out of every 100 receiving CPR Serious infection (sepsis) 1 out of every 100 receiving CPR
+success with CFn.
+Disease causing heart to stop Approximate chance the person will recover and leave hospital Heart attack 15 out of every 100 receiving CPR Severe kidney failure 5 out of every 100 receiving CPR Cancer 2 out of every 100 receiving CPR Severe heart failure 2 out of every 100 receiving CPR Serious infection (sepsis) 1 out of every 100 receiving CPR "Yet, even with serious illness, there may yet be golden days you will never forget."
+Earl A. Grollman